President Ilham Aliyev received Georgian defense minister | News.az

 President Ilham Aliyev received Georgian defense minister

-President of the Republic of Azerbaijan Ilham Aliyev has received Minister of Defense of Georgia Juansher Burchuladze.
+The President of the Republic of Azerbaijan Ilham Aliyev has received Minister of Defense of Georgia Irakli Garibashvili, APA reports citing the Presidential press service.

-The sides hailed the development of bilateral Azerbaijan-Georgia friendly relations in various areas, including in the field of military cooperation.

-They expressed their confidence that the Georgian Defense Minister's visit to Azerbaijan would contribute to the expansion of bilateral ties between the two countries.
+The development of bilateral relations between Azerbaijan and Georgia in various fields, including in the military relations, hailed at the meeting.
+The sides emphasized the importance of key energy projects the two countries are jointly involved in.
+The significance of the successful realization of the Southern Gas Corridor was also underlined at the meeting.

 News.Az